Im-Rises/CMake-Cpp-Library-Example/Lib_OpenMP/README.md

 Once you have set up your OS you can now build the project.
 You can either load it with your IDE (Visual Studio, Clion, etc...), or use the command line.

-To use the command line build, type the following command at the proejct root folder.
+To use the command line build, type the following command at the project root folder.

 ```bash
 cmake -B <output directory> -DCMAKE_BUILD_TYPE=<build optimization flag>